Style Transfer by Rigid Alignment in Neural Net Feature Space: Experiments

-where, $\theta$ are the weights of the decoder. $\X$ ,$\X_r$ are the original reconstructed image respectively, and $\Phi_l(\X)$ is VGG-19 encoder that extracts features from layer $l$.
+where $\theta$ are the weights of the decoder $\D$. $\X$, $\z$ are the original image and corresponding VGG features, respectively, and $\Phi_l(\X)$ is a VGG-19 encoder that extracts features from layer $l$.
 In addition, $\lambda$ is the weight to balance the two losses.
-The decoders have been trained on Microsoft COCO dataset \citep{Lin_14d}.
-However, unlike \citet{Li_17d} we use only four decoders in our experiments for multi-level style transfer.
-These decoders correspond to \emph{ relu4\_1, relu3\_1, relu2\_1 and relu1\_1} layers of the VGG-19 network.
+The decoders have been trained on the Microsoft COCO dataset \citep{Lin_14d}.
+However, unlike \citet{Li_17d}, we use only four decoders in our experiments for multi-level style transfer.
+These decoders correspond to \emph{ relu4\_1, relu3\_1, relu2\_1,} and \emph{relu1\_1} layers of the VGG-19 network.